List of G.I. Joe: A Real American Hero characters: Bazooka

 In the UK-based Action Force line of comics, Bazooka makes his debut fighting hand-to-hand with Crimson Guard forces.
 This is part of a Joe team effort to destroy a secret Cobra hideout using a fast food restaurant as cover.
 Later, he battles Dreadnoks Ripper and Buzzer over the possession of an experimental laser weapon, and with the assistance of an elderly war veteran, he acquires the weapon but the Dreadnoks escape.
 He later finds out the device is worthless.

 During G.I.
 Joe's seven-year hiatus, Bazooka becomes overweight and is working as a security guard.
 In later issues, he works his way back into fighting condition and reunites with Alpine, Mutt and Rock 'n Roll.
 They have met up in Alpine's new hometown of Delhi Hills, and discover it is a hotspot of Cobra activity.
 In issue #16, Bazooka defeats Cobra's drill sergeant Big Boa in personal combat.
 Despite the large amount of destruction, mostly caused by Bazooka, there is no evidence of any enemy activity when Joe backup arrives.
 The foursome's veteran status is enough for them to be believed.
 Their reports are later verified, when an anonymous report leads to Cobra operatives in Delhi Hills being captured by a Joe team.
 Bazooka is later seen battling Cobra soldiers in Colombia.

 Bazooka is a peripheral character in the 2010 IDW Publishing reboot of the G.I.
 Joe series.
 He, along with Scarlett and Duke, are tasked with a mission to protect Dr. Gerald Orizama from a Cobra abduction plot.
 During Black Out's extraction of the doctor, Bazooka is shot dead in a hallway.
 He is mourned by fellow Joes back at The Pit, with his trademark #14 football jersey framed and hung on the wall, while Stalker says a tribute to him.

 Bazooka first appeared in the 1985 five-part miniseries "The Pyramid of Darkness".
 He is voiced by John Hostetter.
 He is usually paired with Alpine and portrayed as dullardly, often speaking in one-word sentences and being forgetful, as well as clumsy.
 Bazooka appeared frequently throughout the first season.
+Bazooka continued to appear in the second season in a reduced role.